awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CodestarConnectionSource.md

 The `CODEBUILD_CLONE_REF` option can only be used by CodeBuild downstream actions\.
 If you choose this option, you will need to update the permissions for your CodeBuild project service role as shown in [Add CodeBuild GitClone permissions for connections to Bitbucket, GitHub, or GitHub Enterprise Server](troubleshooting.md#codebuild-role-connections)\.
 For a tutorial that shows you how to use the **Full clone** option, see [Tutorial: Use full clone with a GitHub pipeline source](tutorials-github-gitclone.md)\.

+**DetectChanges**
+ Required: No
+Controls automatically starting your pipeline when a new commit is made on the configured repository and branch\.
+If unspecified, the default value is `true`, and the field does not display by default\.
+Valid values for this parameter:
++ `true`: CodePipeline automatically starts your pipeline on new commits\.
++ `false`: CodePipeline does not start your pipeline on new commits\.

 ## Input artifacts<a name="action-reference-CodestarConnectionSource-input"></a>
 + **Number of Artifacts:** `0`
 + **Description:** Input artifacts do not apply for this action type\.